fedbiomed/fedbiomed/docs/tutorials/installation/0-basic-software-installation.md

 $ ${FEDBIOMED_DIR}/scripts/configure_conda
 ```

-List the existing conda environments and check the 3 environments `fedbiomed-network` `fedbiomed-node` `fedbiomed-researcher` were created :
+List the existing conda environments and check the 3 environments `fedbiomed-gui` `fedbiomed-node` `fedbiomed-researcher` were created :

 ```
 $ conda env list
 [...]
-fedbiomed-network        /home/mylogin/.conda/envs/fedbiomed-network
+fedbiomed-network        /home/mylogin/.conda/envs/fedbiomed-gui
 fedbiomed-node           /home/mylogin/.conda/envs/fedbiomed-node
 fedbiomed-researcher     /home/mylogin/.conda/envs/fedbiomed-researcher
 [...]
 ```

+!!! note "Conda environment for Fed-BioMed Network Component"
+    The Fed-BioMed network component, which consists of two modules, namely `MQTT` and `Restful`, runs in a Docker container.
+Although `fedbiomed-network` exists as a conda environment, it is not directly used on the local system where Fed-BioMed is installed.
+However, it can be used to launch the `restful` module locally instead of using Docker.

+    The conda environment can be install with the following command

+    ```
+    ${FEDBIOMED_DIR}/scripts/configure_conda network
+    ```

 !!! note "Conda environment for Fed-BioMed Node GUI"
     Fed-BioMed comes with a user interface that allows data owners (node users) to deploy datasets and manage requested
-    training plans easily.
-To be able to use Node GUI you need to install Fed-BioMed GUI conda environment as well.
+    training plans easily. `fedbiomed-gui` environment is not going to be used unless Node GUI launched.
+If Node GUI is not
-    You can use following command to install GUI conda environment.
+    planned to be used you can install only `fedbiomed-node` and `fedbiomed-researcher` environment.

     ```
-    $ ${FEDBIOMED_DIR}/scripts/configure_conda gui
+    ${FEDBIOMED_DIR}/scripts/configure_conda node researcher
     ```

-    Please follow [Node GUI user guide](../../user-guide/nodes/node-gui.md) to get more information about launching GUI on your local.
+    Please see [Node GUI user guide](../../user-guide/nodes/node-gui.md) to get more information about launching GUI on your local.

 ## The Next Step